coolOrangeLabs/powerjobs-extensions/MsOffice/ReadMe.md

 THE USAGE OF THIS SAMPLE IS AT YOUR OWN RISK AND **THERE IS NO SUPPORT** RELATED TO IT.

 # MsOffice-PowerJobs-Extension
-Custom powerJobs application to export PDFs from Microsoft Office Applications - Word, Excel, PowerPoint.
+Custom powerJobs extension to export PDFs from Microsoft Office Applications - Word, Excel, PowerPoint.
 ### Getting Started
 This is a custom powerJobs application which supports exporting PDFs from Microsoft Office Applications - Word, Excel, PowerPoint.
 #### Prerequisite